betaflight/betaflight-tx-lua-scripts/README.md

 - OpenTX - 2.3.12 or newer;
 - EdgeTX - 2.4.0 or newer;
 - ExpressLRS - 2.0.1 or newer;
-- Crossfire TX / RX - v2.11 or newer;
+- TBS Crossfire/Tracer TX / RX - v2.11 or newer;
 - FrSky TX / RX with support for SmartPort - While most receivers with SmartPort support work fine, it is recommended to update the receiver to the most recent firmware version to correct any known bugs in telemetry.
+- ImmersionRC Ghost - Latest firmware.

 ## Installing